vaibhavjain882/Documentation/DOCKER.md

 ```
 Now, jump to step 3.
 Suppose your base image name centosbaseimage

-1. make your account at docker hub website to pull a base centos image and then from terminal search for desired images:
+* make your account at docker hub website to pull a base centos image and then from terminal search for desired images:
 ```
 docker serach centos
 ```
 It will ask for your docker hub credentials (Only Once), give them.
 Then it will show all the images of centos available on dockerHub.

-2. Choose one image and pull it.
+* Choose one image and pull it.
 Suppose you choose centosbaseimage.
 ```
 docker pull centosbaseimage
 ```
-3. You can see your image by following command-
+* You can see your image by following command-
 ```
 docker images
 ```
-4. Now run this image and login in it.
+* Now run this image and login in it.
 ```
 docker -t -i centosbaseimage /bin/bash
 ```
 Now, you will be at centos shel.
 Made some changes on it.

-5.Suppose you installed apache on it.
+*Suppose you installed apache on it.
 ```
 yum install httpd
 ```
-6. Give our container access to traffic:
+* Give our container access to traffic:
 ```
 docker run -d -p 80:80 centosbaseimage /usr/sbin/httpd -D FOREGROUND
 ```